ice-wm/man/icesh.md

         _TRAYOPTION_.
 See ["IceWM tray options"](#icewm-tray-options), below, for _TRAYOPTION_
         symbols.

+    - **getTrayOption**

+        Prints the IceWM tray option for the specified window.

-    The following actions do not require a window or class option:
+    The following actions do not require a window or class command option:

     - **check**